Find yourself waking up looking tired, too often? Here are 20 ways to get better beauty sleep!

 It’s adorable, but sleeping with pets comes with several caveats: we all know that cats are famous for waking owners at the crack of dawn, begging to be fed, and that some breeds of dogs are notorious smokers.
 All of these ‘cute’ habits, unfortunately, interfere with our own sleeping habits in the long run and can hurt our health.
 Best to give Fluffy and Fido a bed of their own, preferably in the next room!

 One of the easiest ways to get better beauty sleep is to learn meditation.
 People often believe you need to be some kind of swami to meditate, but the truth is, it’s dead easy.
 All you really need to do is calm your mind, and observe your thoughts.
 Not convinced?
 Try meditation videos like this one to help clear your mind and relax before bedtime.
 Yoga and breathwork exercises are also useful.

 10. Try a pillow spray

 Aromatherapy has a powerful effect for many people.
 Lavender oil is particularly known for lulling insomniacs asleep, and maintaining sound sleep for those who have no issues falling into dreamland.
-There are plenty of great brands in the market and one we love is Pure Lakes Sleep & Room Spray.
+There are plenty of great pillow spray brands in the market and one we love is Pure Lakes Sleep & Room Spray.
 Alternatively, you could also just use pure lavender oil.

 12. Ensure you’re comfortable

 The ideal temperature for sleep is between 60-67 degrees F, and your bedroom should be in that range.
 It should also have some fresh air and no light.
 Consider using blackout curtains, an eye mask, earplugs or a white noise machine (like a fan or humidifier) to ensure your room is as dark, quiet and comfortable as possible, and that your mattress and pillow are perfect for you.

 13. Stick to a routine